 Try and showcase the test team as much as possible, apart from communicating status.
-If a tester has filed an important defect, showcase and appreciate it in a larger audience.
+If a tester has filed an important defect, showcase and appreciates it in a larger audience.
 This will motivate everyone to raise their bar.

-#4) Needless to even mention that the most accurate and transparent manner of reporting status is to have tools identified for test management / reporting.
+#4) Needless to even mention that the most accurate and transparent manner of reporting status is to have tools identified for test management/reporting.

-This tool helps in defining a project in phases, gist of tasks required with a breakdown of the major and minor tasks allocated to each of those phases, effort estimations, identification of dependencies between tasks and assignment of resources.
-In this way this helps with efficient tracking and management of a project.
+This tool helps in defining a project in phases, the gist of tasks required with a breakdown of the major and minor tasks allocated to each of those phases, effort estimations, identification of dependencies between tasks and assignment of resources.
+In this way, this helps with efficient tracking and management of a project.